IliaDiv/GreenHaven/README.md

 2) Get DB credentials from Secrets Manager (inside the flask app?) to write and get information from the database instead of using hard-coded credentials (+ IAM permissions)
 3) Move the images and the video to S3 and get it inside the flask app using an S3 endpoint (+ IAM permissions)
 4) Replace other static parameters to dynamic parameters (F.E. the region, switch it to us-east-1 by default)
+5) Add more tests
-5) Update to a modern frontend (React?)
+6) Update to a modern frontend (React?)
-6) Move to ECS, ECR and EKS (move to one or more of them)
+7) Move to ECS, ECR and EKS (move to one or more of them)
-7) Improve the website in general, adding features
+8) Improve the website in general, adding features